samgj18/our-space/content/blog/let's-talk-about-machine-learning/index.md

 About five months ago I was laying in my bed, just harking the wind and thinking all those futile questions that generally lead nowhere.
 Those type of questions that every beginner programmer makes to himself.

 The question that resonated the most was **what should I learn now?** I had just "finished" learning C, had some prior experience with javascript and web development, and also, for my thesis at the university, I was forced to learn Python.
 My head was like a big sea of knowledge.. with two inches depth.
 But there I was thinking about _learning_ a new tech.
-The idea came to me, like lightning, let's learn Machine Learning, I said.
+The idea came to me, like lightning, let's learn Machine Learning.
 Being completely honest, I had no clue that it was going to be both difficult and beneficial becuase the notion that I had on machine learning was at the other corner of what it turned out to be, let me break down this little journey into smaller pieces:

 ## Mysticism